 Foster a Collaborative Company Culture

-It is the leader's job to provide the vision for the group.
+It is the leader's job to provide a vision for the group.
 A good executive must have a dream and the ability to get the company to support that dream.
 But it is not enough to merely have the dream.
 The leader must also provide the framework by which the people in the organization can help achieve the dream.
-It is called company culture.
+This is called company culture.